-Leverage our proprietary stapled peptide technology to develop additional product candidates across oncology and other diseases with unmet medical need.
+Leverage our proprietary stabilized cell-permeating peptide technology to develop additional product candidates across oncology and other diseases with unmet medical need.
 Over 3,000 known protein-protein interactions are mediated by a helical peptide interface.
-Based on our data related to stapled peptides, as well as the growing body of third-party publications that support the utility of stapled peptides against a wide variety of targets, we believe that our stapled peptides have the potential for therapeutic benefits across a broad range of oncology indications and other diseases with unmet medical need.
-Subject to available resources, we plan to invest in and conduct research on those product candidates for which our prior work or published literature suggests a stapled peptide may confer advantages over small molecule or biologic therapeutics in delivering therapeutic benefits.
-We may also seek to develop additional stapled peptides to target p53 as changes in the chemical structures of our stapled peptides may engender these stapled peptides with varying affinities to MDMX and MDM2.
+Based on our data related to stabilized cell-permeating peptides, as well as the growing body of third-party publications that support the utility of these peptides against a wide variety of targets, we believe that our stabilized peptides have the potential for therapeutic benefits across a broad range of oncology indications and other diseases with unmet medical need.
+Subject to available resources, we plan to invest in and conduct research on those product candidates for which our prior work or published literature suggests a stabilized cell-permeating peptide may confer advantages over small molecule or biologic therapeutics in delivering therapeutic benefits.
+We may also seek to develop additional stabilized cell-permeating peptides to target p53 as changes in the chemical structures of our stabilized peptides may engender peptides with varying affinities to MDM2 and MDMX.
 Additionally, we may seek to selectively form collaborations to expand our capabilities and potentially accelerate research and development activities for certain of these oncology indications and other diseases.